MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-containers-enable-external-registry-for-docker-hub.md

 To enable Defender for Containers to connect to your Docker Hub containers registry, you need to:

 1. Create in your Docker Hub organization account a dedicated user with access to the organization's Docker Hub container registries.
-1. Generate access tokens for the Docker Hub dedicated user.
+1. Generate access token for the Docker Hub dedicated user.
+1. Supply the Docker Hub dedicated user name and access token when configuring the Defender for Cloud Docker Hub connector.

 ## Set up the Docker Hub account user